OpenCraft Coding Standards and Best Practices¶

 - See the complete checklist/cheatsheet (levels A and AA only).

-Contributing Features to edx-platform
+Contributing Features to edx-platform¶

 For feature contributions to the Open edX core platform in particular:

-Discuss with edX and/or internally to determine if the feature you're building should be part of the core platform or should be a plugin (like an XBlock or a django app plugin).
+Discuss with the team and/or edX to determine if the feature you're building should be part of the core platform or should be a plugin (like an XBlock or a django app plugin).
 Generally, if it provides a platform feature that most of the community will use or provides a foundation for building other functionality, it would be a good candidate for the core platform, and if it's a feature that only a minority of Open edX instances are likely to use, it would be better as a plugin.

 If you are writing the feature as a plugin, ensure that it only uses stable public APIs such as the XBlock API, the Django App Plugin API, and/or any inter-app API (